ilopezgp/Lagrange/menu/publications.md

 ### Conference presentations

+Panel Discussion: How do we find new opportunities at the intersection of AI and climate tipping point research? *AI Climate Tipping-Point Discovery Symposium, Association for the Advancement of Artificial Intelligence SSS-23*, 27-29 March 2023, San Francisco, CA. [Website](https://secwww.jhuapl.edu/EventLink/Event/220)

 Learning to represent the physics of climate transitions as an inverse problem. *AI Climate Tipping-Point Discovery Symposium, Association for the Advancement of Artificial Intelligence SSS-23*, 27-29 March 2023, San Francisco, CA. [Website](https://secwww.jhuapl.edu/EventLink/Event/220)